hazelcast/hazelcast/hazelcast-documentation/src/ISemaphore.md

 ## ISemaphore

 Hazelcast ISemaphore is the distributed implementation of `java.util.concurrent.Semaphore`.
-As you may know, semaphores offer permits to control the thread counts in the case of performing concurrent activities.
+As you may know, semaphores offer **permit**s to control the thread counts in the case of performing concurrent activities.
 To execute a concurrent activity, a thread grants a permit or waits until a permit becomes available.
 When the execution is completed, permit is released.

 ***ATTENTION:*** *Semaphore with a single permit may be considered as a lock.
 But, unlike the locks, when semaphores are used any thread can release the permit and also semaphores can have multiple permits.*